Cost of Probate

 0.5% of next $15,000,000

 In California, the probate stationary fee is generally based off the gross value of the deceased person’s estate, which can be a huge misrepresentation of the actual money available, since debts and other issues are not considered.
-According to various studies over 60 percent of Americans do not have an estate plan, and that fact has turned probate into a $2 billion industry.
-That money, however, comes from families who lost a loved one, and instead of passing those assets down to heirs and beneficiaries the government ends up with on the receiving end of those fees.
+According to various studies over 60% of Americans do not have an estate plan, and that fact has turned probate into a $2,000,000,000 (billion!) industry.
+That money, however, comes from families who lost a loved one, and instead of passing those assets down to heirs and beneficiaries the government ends up on the receiving end of those fees.

 If you are in the unfortunate situation of going through probate and need an attorney to help you through the difficult process, our team at Elder Law Services of California is here to help.
-Give us a call at (855) ELDER LAW to schedule a FREE consultation with one of our experienced probate attorneys.
-If you are not going to probate, but would like to avoid the process in the future, now is a great time to start an estate plan to protect your assets for future generations of your family.
-We look forward to serving you.
+Give us a call at ✆ (855) ELDER LAW or (855) 353-3752 to schedule a FREE consultation with one of our experienced probate experts.
+If you are not going through probate, but would like to avoid the process in the future, now is a great time to start an estate plan to protect your assets for future generations of your family.